ccarabine/payrollapp/README.md

 ### **User inputs** numeral 2, the second option in the ‘Process / amend payroll’ menu.

-The next step is ‘Enter Employee Number e.g. 100014 :’
+The next step is ‘Enter Employee Number :’
 User enters required employee number in numerals,

 The next step is ‘Enter number of hours worked :’